equinor/radix-platform/public-site/site/guides/configure-an-app/index.md

 In the root of our repository we need a `radixconfig.yaml` file: this is the Radix configuration, which specifies how our application is built and deployed.

-> Radix only reads `radixconfig.yaml` from the `master` branch.
+> Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application registration form.
 If the file is changed in other branches, those changes will be ignored.

 If you are unfamiliar with YAML, it is fine to write the configuration as JSON instead — just keep the same filename.